-One type of drink you should stay away from entirely is sugar-sweetened soft drinks and soda.
+You can drink as much water as your want to, but one type of drink you should stay away from entirely is sugar-sweetened soft drinks and soda.
 They provide you with nothing except pure energy in the form of sugar.
 You don’t get any nutrients from them.
-When you are on a diet, you probably want your calories to give you the most bang for your buck.
+When you are on a diet, you want your calories to give you the most bang for your buck.
 If you want soda in your diet, make it the sugar-free diet kind.

 Fruit juice isn’t devoid of nutrients like soda, but it is not as good as eating fresh fruit.
 You get less whole fiber, which makes you feel less full.
-Just as with soda, it’s certainly easier to drink a lot of calories in the form of juice than it is to peel, chew, and swallow whole fruit.
-Fruit juice isn’t worthless, but it’s worth less than fresh, whole fruit, and that should be your main choice.
+Like soda, it’s easier to drink a lot of calories in the form of juice than peel, chew, and swallow whole fruit.
+Fruit juice isn’t worthless but worth less than fresh, whole fruit, which should be your primary choice.

 Protein shakes and dairy products like milk and yogurt can certainly be a part of your cutting diet.
 They provide you with high-quality protein and plenty of nutrients.
 Getting the majority of your calories and protein from nutritious, solid food is usually the better option, at least for keeping hunger and cravings in check.